gaurishankar007/flutter_sliding_toast/README.md

 ## 🎯 Features

-- Change toast's popup directions and alignment positions
+- Change toast's sliding directions and alignment positions
-- Define sliding and display duration
-- Define max height, width and padding
+- Define sliding and display duration, max height and width, padding
-- Set title, trailing widgets and disable the progressbar
+- Set title, leading, trailing widgets and disable the progressbar
 - Use glassmorphism design or default success and error toast
 - Dismiss the toast by sliding it horizontally or vertically
+- Dismiss an individual or all toasts programmatically
 - Pause the animation with long press and release it to continue
 - Execute a function after the toast is tapped or disposed
-- Disable Multiple tapping to execute callback only one time
+- Disable Multiple tapping to execute 'onTap' callback only one time

 ## ⚙️ Getting Started